The importance of strength training as we age

 What causes loss of muscle?

-Whilst loss of muscle is a natural part of ageing, there are some things that can cause muscle loss at a quicker rate.
+Whilst muscle loss with age is natural, there are some things that can cause loss of muscle at a quicker rate.

 Disuse and inactivity:

 One key cause of loss of muscle is disuse and inactivity.
-As we get older or head into retirement, we're often not as active when life begins to slow down.
+As we get older or head into retirement, we can often be guilty of not staying active when life begins to slow down.

-Incorporating exercise and strength training into your weekly routine can be beneficial, aiming to stick to the NHS recommendation of two weight strengthening sessions a week.
+Incorporating exercise and strength training into your weekly routine can be beneficial, aiming to stick to the NHS recommendation of two strength based exercises a week.

 Limited mobility:

-Another cause of muscle loss can be limited mobility, which may become common as we get older.
+Another cause of loss of muscle mass can be limited mobility, which may become common as we get older.
 Muscle strengthening can still be achieved with limited mobility.
-Weight bearing activities such as walking, dancing and climbing stairs all help muscle strength as you use your own body weight as resistance.
+Weight bearing activities such as walking, dancing and climbing stairs all help muscle health and strength as you use your own body weight as resistance.

 Malnutrition: